 It seems census enumerators throughout the county were running into difficulties.
 There were the usual issues like people mistaking the strangers at their door for creditors, burglars, or scammers, but ongoing “Red raids” throughout this period, which restarted on the second day of the census with massive, nation-wide arrests, led people to hide from enumerators they mistook as federal agents.
 In an anti-union milltown like Homestead, the ongoing suppression of the Great Steel Strike (Sep.
 19, 1919–Jan.
 8, 1920), which tarred many as Bolsheviks, created an atmosphere of fear that may have particularly hindered Henry.
 The Homestead canvassers reported the usual trouble with “foreigners”—both language and distrust.
 Meanwhile, the weather remained a factor—it made roads and sidewalks harder for travel, and it even caused ink to freeze in fountain pens.
 One Homestead District canvsasser never showed up for work at all.
 Across the county, the work was falling behind pace.

 Henry had Sunday off, and when he resumed work on Monday, January 5, he essentially had to start from scratch to count the actual residents of ED 144.
 Nevertheless, his deadline to complete the work remained unchanged, just 10 days away.
-He spent that day and the next knocking on doors.

-I can’t help but imagine the long, dark night of Henry’s soul as he lay in bed in his parents’ house that evening, finally warm after another frigid day on the unwelcoming streets of Homestead, wondering whether those three households represented his worst or his best idea.
+I can’t help but imagine the long, dark night of Henry’s soul as he lay in bed in his parents’ house that evening, finally warm after another frigid day on the unwelcoming streets of Homestead, wondering whether those six households represented his worst or his best idea.
 Had he succumbed to a temptation he now needed to resist, or had he discovered a way out of the miserable census work?
 And if he kept fabricating households, could he possibly get away with it?
 He knew exactly what he risked from the instruction manual he had received: five years in jail and a $2,000 fine.

 Nevertheless, he awoke on Thursday determined to knock on no more doors.
 In the coming days, he went on to fabricate 72 more households.
 He even placed many of them at addresses that didn’t exist.